canonical/opensearch-operator/docs/how-to/upgrade/recover-from-rollback.md

 ## Remove rolled back unit

-Remove the rolled back unit.
+Remove the rolled back unit:
-Replace `opensearch/2` with the unit that was rolled back:

 ```shell
 juju remove-unit opensearch/2
 ```

+Where `opensearch/2` is the name of the unit that was rolled back and blocked earlier.

 ## Remove lock